Athenimadhu/Athenimadhu/README.md

 - 👋 Hi, I’m @Athenimadhu
-- 👀 I’m interested in
+- 👀 I’m interested in Data Science Field
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning ACP Data Science
 - 💞️ I’m looking to collaborate on a Data Analyst role
-- 📫 How to reach me LinkedIn www.linkedin.com/in/athenimadhu
+- 📫 reach me on LinkedIn www.linkedin.com/in/athenimadhu

 <!---
 Athenimadhu/Athenimadhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.